ubirch/ubirch-event-log/event-log-verification-service/README.md

 ## (2) https://verify.demo.ubirch.com/api/upp/verify

-This query checks for the existence of the upp in our backend and additionally, it checks the "chain" and the validity of the "keys"
+This query checks for the existence of the upp in our backend and additionally, it checks the "chain" and the validity of the "keys" (That the UPP can be verified by one of the available keys for the particualar device/entity.)

 _Example_